pgallo725/livetext-pds/README.md

 The main thread is in charge of serving all user requests such as the creation of a new account, login and profile updates, while also handling the creation, deletion and opening of documents and updating the database accordingly.

-All editors working on the a shared document are connected to the same *Workspace*, which is run on a separate thread and handles all the received editing operations, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
+All editors working on a shared document are connected to the same *Workspace*, which is run on a separate thread and handles all the received editing operations, automatically saves the document on the server file system and dispatches messages to all connected clients (no synchronization needed due to clear roles separation between threads).
 All documents that are not being currently edited are stored on disk and unloaded from memory.

 ## Client